vasylenko/devdosvid.blog/_posts/2020-05-02-Terraform-explained-for-managers.md

 Terraform supports a lot of platforms: from major cloud providers such as AWS, Azure, GCP, DigitalOcean, to more modest platforms such as OVH, 1&1, Hetzner, and others.
 It also supports infrastructure software such as Docker, Kubernetes, Chef, and even databases and monitoring software.
 This is why Terraform is so popular — it is a real Swiss knife in the operations world.

 So to create, change, or destroy the infrastructure Terraform needs the source code.
 The **source code** is a set of configuration files that defines your infrastructure state.
-The code uses YAML syntax and looks very user friendly.
+The code uses its own syntax but it looks very user friendly.
 Here is an example: the following configuration block describes the virtual server (EC2 instance) in AWS

 ```yaml
 resource "aws_instance" “web_server” {